Sign In

 The traditional Numerical Weather Prediction (NWP) method models the complex physical phenomena of weather systems with mathematical equations, and predicts the weather using supercomputers.
 For example, it predicts weather phenomena by calculating changes in atmospheric pressure, temperature, and humidity.
 This approach requires elaborate modeling and calculations, and the models undergo a continual and complex improvement process carried out by experts.

-On the other hand, 'GraphCast' is a method that uses machine learning and graph neural networks (GNN) to directly learn past weather data and build a model.
-This is an innovative approach that predicts the weather by learning patterns from data instead of the existing complex numerical calculation method.
-GraphCast has a fast prediction speed and can be more accurate than the existing NWP method.
-This is called Machine learning-based weather prediction (MLWP).
+In contrast, 'GraphCast' is a method utilizing machine learning and graph neural networks (GNNs) to build a model by directly training on historical weather data.
+This is an innovative approach that predicts weather by learning patterns from data, rather than relying on conventional complex numerical calculations.
+GraphCast offers faster prediction speeds and can be more accurate than traditional NWP methods.
+This is referred to as Machine learning-based weather prediction (MLWP).

 Does this replace traditional NWP methods?
 Or is GraphCast used together with them?